 - Sign in to the ArcGIS Portal Directory as an Administrator of your organization.
 The URL is in the format https://webadaptorhost.domain.com/webadaptorname/portaladmin.

 - Click System > Content > Configuration> Update.

-- Ensure the Enabled dial is selected and click Update.
+- Ensure the False option is selected and click Update.

 Once external content has been disabled, you will need to specify a custom group whose basemaps will be shown in the basemap gallery.